Raymond James Financial Services Advisors Inc. Sells 4,700 Shares of iShares MBS ETF (NASDAQ:MBB)

-Raymond James Financial Services Advisors Inc. reduced its position in shares of iShares MBS ETF (NASDAQ:MBB) by 0.9% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 513,107 shares of the company’s stock after selling 4,700 shares during the quarter.
-Raymond James Financial Services Advisors Inc. owned about 0.24% of iShares MBS ETF worth $56,648,000 as of its most recent filing with the Securities and Exchange Commission.
+Raymond James Financial Services Advisors Inc. lowered its stake in shares of iShares MBS ETF (NASDAQ:MBB) by 0.9% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 513,107 shares of the company’s stock after selling 4,700 shares during the period.
+Raymond James Financial Services Advisors Inc. owned 0.24% of iShares MBS ETF worth $56,648,000 at the end of the most recent quarter.

 iShares MBS ETF (the Fund), formerly iShares Barclays MBS Bond Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results, which correspond to the price and yield performance of the Barclays Capital U.S. MBS Index (the Index).
 The Index measures the performance of investment grade mortgage-backed pass-through securities issued by the Government National Mortgage (GNMA).